Casino giant settles Vegas shooting lawsuits for up to $800M

 Police and the FBI found that Paddock meticulously planned the attack and theorized that he may have sought notoriety.
 But they said they never determined a clear motive.

-As legal claims piled up, MGM drew outrage when it filed lawsuits last year against more than 1,900 victims in a bid to avoid liability.
-The company argued that it didn’t owe anything to survivors or families of slain victims under a federal law enacted after 9/11.
+As legal claims piled up, MGM drew outrage when it filed lawsuits last year against more than 1,900 victims, arguing it had no liability to survivors or families of slain victims under a federal law enacted after the Sept.
+11 terrorist attacks.

-Attorneys for victims are planning news conferences Thursday in Las Vegas and San Diego.
+Another attorney for victims is planning a news conference Thursday in San Diego.